 The 2022 Empire State Building Run-Up to Return on Oct.
 6, 2022 Presented by Turkish Airlines and Powered by the Challenged Athletes Foundation

-Registration for the Landmark Race Up the Empire State Building Stairs Opens July 11 at Noon
+Registration for the Landmark Race Up the Empire State Building Stairs Opens July 20 at 9:00 a.m.

 NEW YORK, July 11, 2022 /PRNewswire/ -- The Empire State Building (ESB) today announced that the 2022 Empire State Building Run-Up (ESBRU) – presented by Turkish Airlines and powered by the Challenged Athletes Foundation – will take place Oct.
 6, 2022 at 8 p.m.
 EST.

 Approximately 150 runners will have the opportunity to race up the 1,576 stairs to the 86th Floor of the "World's Most Famous Building" in the 44th annual Run-Up.
 Runners will be divided into designated heats such as elite runners, celebrities, adaptive athletes, media, and public.
-Registration for this preeminent tower-running event will be available online at https://nycruns.com/race/esb2022 from July 11 at noon on a first-come, first-served basis.
+Registration for this preeminent tower-running event will be available online at https://nycruns.com/race/esb2022 from July 20 at 9:00 a.m. on a first-come, first-served basis.
 Participation costs of $125 per runner will be charged upon acceptance.

 "As the first and most famous tower-running event, the Empire State Building Run-Up is the bucket list race for elite runners from all over the world," said Anthony E. Malkin, chairman, president, and CEO at Empire State Realty Trust.
 "We welcome our athletes back to face the challenge and test their limits in the race to the top."